pythonai170624/pages/4x-feature-scale-and-regulation.md

 ### Invalid Patterns (Problems with Linear Regression Fit)
 - Curvature or systematic patterns in residuals
-- Funnel-shaped patterns indicating heteroscedasticity
+- Funnel-shaped patterns indicating heteroscedasticity (The spread (or variance) of the errors changes across the data)
 - Non-normal distribution of residuals
 - Clusters of residuals or outliers
 - Autocorrelation in the residuals